mvolkmann/htmx-examples/redirection/README.md

-# lazy-laod
+# Redirection

-This is an example project that uses Bun, ElysiaJS, and htmx.
-It demonstrates lazy loading of data when its HTML comes into view.
+This project demonstrates client-side redirection that is caused by an HTTP response status code.

 To run this: